daormar/debasher/doc/design_doc_resident.md

     inside the node, such as a snapshot timer, goes through the same hook, so `processed_upto` is always defined; 0 means that nothing had been processed.
-  - *Checkpoint schema.* Version 2 adds `processed_upto`: the position of the item whose processing captured the state (a peer's first marker, or the `INTERACT` that started the round), taken when the round opens and not when it closes. `closed_ports`, `out_seq` and `last_seq` join the same version in their own steps, since the branch is not released.
+  - *Checkpoint schema.* Version 2 adds `processed_upto`: the position of the item whose processing captured the node state (a peer's first marker, or the `INTERACT` that started the round), taken when the round opens and not when it closes. `closed_ports`, `out_seq` and `last_seq` join the same version in their own steps, since the branch is not released.
 A node restored from a checkpoint numbers after its `processed_upto` (from the last piece on, after the larger of that